MartinEesmaa/VVCEasy/README.md

 lemmy.world (c/VVCEasy) | https://lemmy.world/c/vvceasy

 > [!NOTE]
-> Please note my first language is Estonian and not natively with English language.
+> Please note my first language is Estonian and not native to the English language.
 Some English words may be incorrect and incomprehensible.

 # All lists